localgovdrupal/docs/docs/src/content/features/directories.md

 ## Introduction

-Directories provide a way for editors go present content as a list which can be searched\filtered by end-users.
+Directories provide a way for editors to present content as a list which can be searched\filtered by end-users.
 A part of the LocalGovDrupal distribution.

 ## Examples in the wild
 * [Croydon: Secondary schools ](https://www.croydon.gov.uk/schools-and-education/schools/find-school-near-you/secondary-schools)